 The CDBG funds directed to workforce and affordable rental housing will supplement an estimated \$1.7 billion in private equity investments derived from Low Income Housing Tax Credits allotted to Louisiana through the federal Gulf Opportunity Zone legislation.
-In addition, the State will supplement assistance to owner-occupants with an estimated \$1.17 billion in housing-related Hazard Mitigation Grant Program funds.
+In addition, the State will supplement assistance to owner-occupants with an estimated \$1.147 billion in housing-related Hazard Mitigation Grant Program funds to the extent feasible according FEMA rules and regulations.

 The damage from Hurricanes Katrina and Rita disproportionately impacted families with low to moderate incomes.
 HUD therefore requires that at least fifty percent of the supplemental CDBG funds allocated to Louisiana for recovery be invested in programs that directly support those families.
-Accordingly the great majority of funds will go to low- and moderate-income families.
+It is anticipated that the majority of funds will go to low- and moderate-income families.